tanmoysrt/labcaptain/README.md

 The name `LabCaptain` is due to the fact that it takes the responsibility of lab environment management.
 You will just say it you need to deploy a lab environment for certain period of time and it will do the task.

 Now, the most interesing part is -
-1. Labcaptain providing docker base image, so that you can build your own lab environment easily.
+1. Labcaptain project is providing a docker base image, so that you can build your own lab environment easily.
    ```dockerfile
    FROM registry.hub.docker.com/tanmoysrt/labcaptain_base

    # Write your own configuration
    ```
-2. Labcaptain providing API to manage lab environment.
+2. Simple API to manage lab environment.
-3. Web terminal, code server, VNC, port forwarding out of the box.
+3. Web terminal, code server, VNC, port forwarding is pre-configured out of the box.
    - https://terminal.{lab_id}.example.com : Web terminal
    - https://editor.{lab_id}.example.com : Code server (VSCode like)
    - https://vnc.{lab_id}.example.com : VNC